-The MP6534 has a unique feature in that it can provide a gate drive voltage (VREG) of 10-12V even if the input supply voltage drops as low as 5V.
+The MP6535 has a unique feature in that it can provide a gate drive voltage (VREG) of 10-12V even if the input supply voltage drops as low as 5V.
 This gate drive voltage is generated by a charge pump inside the part, which uses external capacitors.

 The charge pump flying capacitor, $C{CP}$ , should have a capacitance of 470nF.
 It needs to be rated to withstand the maximum VIN power supply voltage.
 An X7R or X5R ceramic capacitor is recommended.
 With a 470nF capacitor, VREG can output approximately 10mA when VIN is 5V.
-If operation below 10V is not needed, a 220nF capacitor can be used estimated as $C{BOOT} > 8^Q_G$ , where $Q_G$ is the total gate charge of the MOSFET in nC, and $C{BOOT}$ is in nF.
-The bootstrap capacitors should not exceed 1 $\mu$ F, or they may cause improper operation at start-up.
+If operation below 10V is not needed, a 220nF capacitor can be used the minimum bootstrap capacitance can be estimated as $C{BOOT} > 8^Q_G$ , where $Q_G$ is the total gate charge of the MOSFET in nC, and $C{BOOT}$ is in nF.
+The bootstrap capacitors should not exceed $1\mu F$ , or they may cause improper operation at start-up.